Mask Configuration in Blazor Input Mask Component

 Prompt character

-The Prompt character is a prompting symbol in the MaskedTextBox for the mask elements.
-The symbol is used to show the input positions in the MaskedTextBox.
-You can customize the prompt character of MaskedTextBox by using the PromptChar property.
+The prompt character is the symbol used to indicate input positions defined by the mask.
+Customize the prompt character by using the PromptChar property.

-The following example demonstrates the MaskedTextBox with customized prompt character as #.
+The following example demonstrates the MaskedTextBox with a customized prompt character #.

 @using Syncfusion.Blazor.Inputs